abuehl/abuehl.github.io/_posts/2026-04-18-using-an-internal-partition.md

 of the `Core` module.

 Note that the internal partition `:UndoerImp` is not imported in `_Module.ixx`.
-Because internal partitions are not meant to be imported in interfaces of modules, because they cannot export anything.
+Internal partitions are not meant to be imported in interfaces.
+They also cannot export anything.

 To compile this file with the MSVC compiler, the [/internalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170)